 Following three successful EppyFests in 2012, 2013 and 2014 I’m very happy to announce that there will be a fourth EppyFest in 2015, taking place on Saturday 11th July 2015 at The Lansdown Hall in Stroud, Gloucestershire.
+You can listen to the EppyFest 4 promo trailer here.

 Our headliners will be The Korgis vs. Stackridge, which will see Andy Davis, James Warren and their band performing songs from both back catalogues.